ssharoff/biberpy/README.md

 The arguments for the script are self-explanatory (run `python3 biber-dim.py -h`).
 A typical invocation would be:

-`python3 biber-dim.py -1 en.vec.gz -i en.ol -a en-reduced.csv -l en -o en-dim.dat`
+`python3 biber-dim.py -l en -t brown.ol >brown.dat`

 The format for the source file is one line per document.
-The script assumes that the folder contains a file with language-specific features with the name features-LANGUAGE.txt and a frequency list with the name LANGUAGE.tag.num.
-The format of the feature lists is:
+The script assumes that the folder contains a file with language-specific properties with the name LANGUAGE.properties and a frequency list with the name LANGUAGE.tag.num.
+The format of the lists of properties is:
 ```
 privateVerbs = anticipate,assume,believe,conclude,decide,demonstrate,
 ```